plexsystems/sinker/README.md

 ## Usage

 All examples are taken from running commands in the `examples/` folder.
+To specify a different folder where the manifest exists use the `--manifest` flag (default is working directory)

 ### Create command